 We all have an opinion, such as “City are better than United”.
 But being a biased football fan doesn’t help you much in betting.
 You need to back up your ideas and try to search for an edge.
 If the odds don’t correlate to the football stats, then there could be an opportunity to profit.

 Squawka wasn’t specifically made for betting.
 In fact it has several uses — such as Fantasy Football, stats-based punditry, blogging, general fan interest, or even FIFA.
 What Squawka does is enables you to learn more about the game, to audit your betting selections — and perhaps even provides you with a sanity check every once in a while!

 What the site doesn’t do is put the data into a spreadsheet format that will enable you to find an edge in your bets.
 That’s entirely down to you.
 But what I will say is this: I haven’t seen this level of detail from various paid football analysis tools.
 And they were created specifically for sports betting.

 At the very least Squawka is a great place to find ideas for a betting model, and to identify bias in the markets.
 I mean, if you ask the average (non Spurs supporting) football fan who the best Goalkeeper in the Premier League is they’d probably say De Gea.
 But that’s not what i’ve seen today from the football stats.
 We get it wrong sometimes.

-This is worth looking at.
+It’s worth looking at last season.
 It may have a baring on how the 2017/18 season plays out.
 Let’s focus on the top end of the table.